In this article

 The Real Value of Consulting

-What you're paying for isn't knowledge of AI tools — that information is available to anyone.
+What you're paying for isn't knowledge of AI tools: that information is available to anyone.
 What you're paying for is knowing which tools fit your specific business, how to integrate them with your existing systems, how to train your team to use them consistently, and how to measure whether it's actually working.
 That's the difference between a tool and a solution.
-See our consulting packages for how we structure that work.
+See our consulting packages for how we structure that work, or our cost guide for the budget conversation.

 Not Sure Which Route is Right for You?